 Former Chairman, FASB

-Robert H. Herz is a member of the boards of directors and various board committees of Morgan Stanley, Fannie Mae, and Workiva Inc. He chairs the audit committee of Morgan Stanley.
+Robert H. Herz is a member of the boards of directors and various board committees of Morgan Stanley, Fannie Mae, and Workiva Inc. He chairs the audit committees of Fannie Mae and Morgan Stanley.
 He also serves on the advisory boards of several other companies and regulatory bodies and was formerly a trustee and vice chair of the Kessler Foundation.
 He is also an executive in residence at the Columbia Business School.
 Previously, Mr. Herz was Chairman of the Financial Accounting Standards Board (FASB) from 2002-2010, a member of the International Accounting Standards Board, and was for many years a partner at PwC, including serving on its global board.

 Head of Macquarie Investment Management, Americas